You may have seen the term TF*IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

-It’s a method of learning more before you’ve started building content, and then knowing where and how to perfect it again.
+It’s a method of learning more while you’ve started building content strategy, and then knowing where and how to perfect it again.

 Once you’ve chosen a tool, only it’s a step-by-step process to get more insight into each keyword choice.
 If you have not chosen a TF*IDF tool yet, you can find the data from the tests I performed with them in the next section.

 Write content to the highest standards you know, or refer to a piece of content that you’re optimizing for a client.
 Create a list of one, two or three-word topics that you want to cover and take it to the TF*IDF tool that you’ve chosen.

 Your goal here is to target keywords and the URLs of the top domains that target them to reveal what topics you are missing, and what topics you aren’t covering in enough depth.

 Each tool works in a slightly different way, as you’ll be able to see, below.
 They also track different information, but the most useful on-page SEO tools are geared toward helping you understand how your competitors are finding success with their use of keywords.

 Take advantage of any features your chosen tool has to help you discover terms that are associated with the top 10-20 top-ranking URLs, and then produce scores that reflect the weight of each other term they’re using.